Ionut2707/CevaDulcee/README.md

       ```
       (Alternatively, you can use `pnpm install`.)

-3. **Run the Frontend:**
+3. **Run the Project:**
-    - Once the dependencies are installed, run the following command to start the frontend:
+    - Once the dependencies are installed, run the following command to start the project:
       ```
       npm run start
       ```
-    - Click on the link provided in the terminal to open the page and experience RestaurantMania!
+    - Click on the link provided in the terminal to open the page and experience Ceva Dulce!

 ## How to Use